flipt-io/flipt/examples/nextjs/README.md

 ## Example

 In this example, we are leveraging Flipt to prototype some personalization for our NextJS application.
 We want to show a different greeting message to the user at random, but we aren't sure if we should use client-side data fetching or server-side data fetching, so we are going to try both ways.
-We will use both the Flipt TypeScript SDK (server-side) and Flipt Browser SDK (client-side) to integrate with Flipt.
+We will use both the Flipt Node SDK and Flipt Browser SDK to integrate with Flipt.

 ## Architecture

+Both examples are using the same Flipt flag and are evaluating the flag within the application.
+Both of these SDKs pull flag state from the Flipt server and perform evaluation client-side in the browser or server-side (Node.js) in the application.

 ### Client Side